cwdghh/Paper-Reading-LLM/README.md

 - `accessKey`: The access key for `qwen-long`, e.g. `sk-xxxxxxxxxx`;
 - `useProxy`: Whether to use proxy.

-The interface will be available at `http://localhost:7860` by default if you use Web APP.
+If you use Web APP, the interface will be available at `http://localhost:7860`.
 Enjoy yourself!

 ### 2.1 Functions

-I'm not quite familiar with Gradio, so I use the most naive way to implement the functions.
+I'm unfamiliar with Gradio, so I use the most naive way to implement the functions.
 You need to type some keywords in the chat box to perform the following functions:

 - **Chat**: You could directly chat with LLM using the interface;
 - **Download from ArXiv**: Download papers from ArXiv.
-You could specify a paper using arxiv id in format `arxiv:<arxiv_id>`, e.g. 'arxiv:2311.11100';
+You could specify a paper using an arxiv id in the format `arxiv:<arxiv_id>`, e.g. 'arxiv:2311.11100';
 - **Upload from disk**: Upload papers from disk.
-You could specify a local paper using file path in format `file:<your_file_path>`, e.g. 'file:~/papr.pdf';
+You could specify a local paper using a file path in the format `file:<your_file_path>`, e.g. 'file:~/papr.pdf';
 - **Delete from Cloud**: Delete papers from cloud.
-You could delete a paper using file name in the format `delete:<arxiv_id/file_name>`, e.g. 'delete:2311.11100.pdf' or 'delete:paper.pdf';
+You could delete a paper using a file name in the format `delete:<arxiv_id/file_name>`, e.g. 'delete:2311.11100.pdf' or 'delete:paper.pdf';

 After downloading & uploading, you could chat with LLM about the paper.